yuven15nach/cyberbullying-detection-system/README.md

 ## Overview

-This project develops an AI-based cyberbullying detection system with integrating multi agent architecture using Google Gemini 3.1 Flash Lite.
+This project develops an AI-based cyberbullying detection system with integrating multi agent architecture using Google Gemini 3.1 Flash Lite as an LLM model.

 ## Features